The story of how I started supporting Liverpool Football Club in the UK whilst remaining a fervent AS Roma fan in Italy is not very honourable.

-He played his part in one of the biggest record explosions in British pop music, and he played a big part in that and also wrote some others tunes.
+He played his part in one of the biggest record explosions in British pop music and also wrote some other tunes.
 Ferry Across The Mersey, in particular, is a song that Paul McCartney often says that he wished he had written.

-Well, he’s been woken up enough to cross the street barefoot with the rest of the other guys, so he’s definitely alive and well!
+Well, he’s been woken up enough to cross the street barefoot with the rest of the other guys [he refers to the Abbey Road album cover], so he’s definitely alive and well!

 That was in 1969, though.
 Anyway, how do you feel when you hear You’ll Never Walk Alone playing on the radio?

-What is the biggest difference in music between yesterday and today, in your opinion?
+What is the biggest difference in music between yesterday and today?

 Personally, I think, it’s energy.
 Today there are good artists like Ed Sheeran and George Ezra, and there are good songwriters and good performances, but I think a lot of the excitement is missing out in today’s music whereas, in those days, everything seemed more energetic.
-And definitely, some of the music was more unique than today’s music that all sounds quite similar to me.
-But, yeah, I am not too enamoured with today’s music.
+And definitely, some of the music was more unique than today’s music which all sounds quite similar to me.
+Yeah, I am not too enamoured with today’s music.

-What do you think of live streaming events as opposed to live music events?
+What do you think of streaming events as opposed to live music events?

-This is dreadful for composers, it is really, really bad for composers and they have a terrible time to make sure they’re getting paid for those things.
+This is dreadful for composers, it is really, really bad for composers and they have a terrible time making sure they’re getting paid for those things.
 People just want to stream stuff now, but what’s important now is to get out and play live.
 Getting the people and the public interested in live shows again is so important.
 It’s important for the production, for the theatres and for the theatres’ staff.
-And that’s why we’ve got to get this right this time, and get out there.